theophanemayaud/CoVoBETA/README.md

 ## Changelog for CoVoBETA

 This project uses [generate-changelog](https://www.npmjs.com/package/generate-changelog) to manage versions and changes.
 Use the syntax type(category):comments
-Available types : breaking, build, ci, chore, docs, feat, fix, other, perf, refactor, revert, style, test CoVo categories : see below
+Types we use (add new ones here if needed) : feat, chore, docs, refactor, other, tools, (Available types : breaking, build, ci, chore, docs, feat, fix, other, perf, refactor, revert, style, test) Categories we use : see below
 See [generate-changelog/useage](https://www.npmjs.com/package/generate-changelog#usage) for general guidelines.

 ### Predefined types, use if one fits :